-Here you’ll find a list of tools, libraries, polyfills and other kinds of open source scripts I’ve developed over the years.
+Here you’ll find a list of tools, libraries, polyfills and other kinds of open source scripts I’ve developed over the years, ordered by release date, NOT popularity.
 Some of them only work in recent browsers.
 Also, obviously if you use a tool to help you with an experimental CSS feature, it probably won’t work in browsers that don’t support that feature.

 More than you probably wanted to know about screen DPI.

 Preview the corner-shape property before it’s implemented in browsers, through SVG.

 Contrast Ratio is a modern tool for testing whether a combination of colors passes WCAG 2.0.
 It accepts any CSS color the browser accepts, including semi-transparent colors, color keywords, HSL(A) colors and the like.
 You can also share color combinations with others by just sharing the current URL.

 Prism is a new lightweight, extensible syntax highlighter, built with modern web standards in mind.
 It’s a spin-off from Dabblet and is tested there daily by thousands.

 Exactly how much CSS3 does your browser support?

 An interactive CSS playground.
 Pretty much my most successful project so far, with thousands of visitors every day.